Blog / Car Insurance

 But we take it for granted that all these complex systems will work perfectly.
 And when they don’t – leaving us stranded by the roadside, for instance – we get annoyed.

-Sometimes systems or components fail thanks to failures in maintenance – either owners skipping maintenance schedules or garages under-performing.
 And sometimes the failures are a result of faulty design or construction.
 In the latter case, particularly where occupant safety is concerned, manufacturers are required to recall the vehicles to rectify the problems.

 How are vehicles recalled?

+The car dealer or importer must make arrangements to rectify affected vehicles.
 If the authorised agents don’t know you own an affected vehicle this could be a problem, though the LTA updates vehicle recall information online at the Electronic Vehicle Recall System (EVRS).
-Links for three different online vehicle recall services can be found here.
+Links for three different online vehicle recall services can be found at OneMotoring.

 How frequently do recalls happen?

-In the six months to May 2019 there were 48 separate vehicle recalls of cars in Singapore.
+In the six months to January 2023 there were 36 separate vehicle recalls of cars in Singapore.

 What’s the biggest vehicle recall?

-Now-disgraced airbag manufacturer Takata was responsible for the biggest vehicle recall in history – affecting more than 40 million vehicles worldwide.
+Now-disgraced airbag manufacturer Takata was responsible for the biggest vehicle recall in history – affecting more than 100 million vehicles worldwide.

 Airbags are inflated by what is essentially a small explosive device – they’re not the soft, fluffy pillow you like to imagine.
 Many of Takata’s ammonium nitrate inflation devices were made without a drying agent, but in highly humid environments the ammonium nitrate could become unstable, causing the inflator devices to explode.